-Our model predicts that 10% of the estuary has (> 75%), 19% has moderate (50 – 75%), 16% has low (25 – 50%), and 55% has very low (< 25%) habitat suitability probabilities for non-native cattails (Fig. 4).
+Our model predicts that 10% of the estuary has high (> 75%), 19% has moderate (50 – 75%), 16% has low (25 – 50%), and 55% has very low (< 25%) habitat suitability probabilities for non-native cattails (Fig. 4).
 Based on our spectral analysis, cattail currently occupies 10%, 6%, 4% and 2% of these areas respectively.
 The majority of protected (75%) and unprotected (67%) are comprised of very low and low suitability habitats.
 Restoration sites differ, as 24% of their habitats had moderate and 27% had high suitability values, the latter representing over double the proportions of unprotected areas, and triple that of protected areas (Fig. 5).
-High suitability habitats in restoration sites are also more proportionally invaded, with 17% occupancy >75%, while comparable habitats in protected and unprotected areas are 8% and 11% occupied respectively.
+High suitability habitats in restoration sites are also more proportionally invaded, with 17% occupancy, while comparable habitats in protected and unprotected areas are 8% and 11% occupied respectively.